CALR0/CALR0/README.md

     <td align="left" width="70%">
       <p>
         • 🌍 Born in Santa Marta, Colombia.<br>
-        • 💻 Focused on fullstack development with Node.js and React.<br>
+        • 💻 Focused on fullstack development with Node.js, React, Svelte, and more.<br>
         • 📘 Currently learning advanced TypeScript and exploring cloud technologies.<br>
         • 🧠 Passionate about problem-solving, software architecture, and system design.<br>
         • 💼 Solid experience in building responsive, component-based frontend interfaces with React, Svelte, Vite, and TypeScript.